yw326/Circular-Repeat-Finder/README.md

 * 4th: length of first s2
 * 5th: length of second s1
 * 6th: length of second s2
-* 7th: mismatch ratio
+* 7th: total mismatch ratio
+* 8th: mismatch ratio for s1
+* 9th: mismatch ratio for s2
-* 8th: length of s1s2 (which is the same as s2s1 or s1's2', even if the two s1's and two s2's are not exact match)
+* 10th: length of s1s2 (which is the same as s2s1 or s1's2', even if the two s1's and two s2's are not exact match)